ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 with an empty request body.

-## How can I integrate the Privacy Request flow into my existing support tools?
+## Integrate the Privacy Request flow into existing support tools

-Alongside generic API interoperability, Fidesops provides a direct integration with the OneTrust's DSAR automation flow.
+Alongside generic API interoperability, fidesops provides a direct integration with the OneTrust's [DSAR automation](onetrust.md) flow.

-* Generic API interoperability: Third party services can be authorized by creating additional OAuth clients.
+* **Generic API interoperability**: Third party services can be authorized by creating additional OAuth clients.
 Tokens obtained from OAuth clients can be managed and revoked at any time.
-See [How-To: Authenticate with OAuth](oauth.md) for more information.
+See [authenticating with OAuth](oauth.md) for more information.

-* OneTrust: Fidesops can be configured to act as (or as part of) the fulfillment layer in OneTrust's Data Subject Request automation flow.
-Please see [How-To: Configure OneTrust Integration](onetrust.md) for more information.
+* **OneTrust**: fidesops can be configured to act as (or as part of) the fulfillment layer in OneTrust's Data Subject Request automation flow.
+See the [OneTrust integration guide](onetrust.md) for more information.

-- Generic API interoperability: Third party services can be authorized by creating additional OAuth clients.
-Tokens obtained from OAuth clients can be managed and revoked at any time.
-Please see [How-To: Authenticate with OAuth](oauth.md) for more information.
-- OneTrust: Fidesops can be configured to act as (or as part of) the fulfilment layer in OneTrust's Data Subject Request automation flow.
-Please see [How-To: Configure OneTrust Integration](onetrust.md) for more information.

 ## Encryption